Winemaker: Marie-Eve Gilla

-A warm site on the north side of the Columbia River across from Boardman OR, the vines grow on a south-facing slope.
-It is a little piece of heaven with an endless breathtaking view, a beautiful source for our famous Zinfandel!
+A little piece of heaven with an endless breathtaking view, a beautiful source for our famous Zinfandel!

 Located on the western edge of Red Mountain on southwestern facing slopes overlooking the Yakima River.

-Bound by the Columbia River & the Saddle Mountains, this wine-growing region known as the Wahluke Slope, has produced some of the highest quality wine grapes in Washington.
+Bound by the Columbia River & the Saddle Mountains, on the Wahluke Slope, produces some of the highest quality wine grapes in Washington.